Best Wood for Bathroom Vanity - Willow Bath and Vanity

 Q: Are there wood species that naturally resist moisture without sealants?

-A: Teak and cedar contain natural oils that resist moisture inherently.
-White oak's tight grain structure makes it naturally less porous.
+A: Teak contains natural oils that resist moisture inherently, and white oak's tight grain structure makes it naturally less porous.
 However, even naturally resistant species benefit from proper sealing in bathroom environments.

 Q: Can reclaimed or sustainable wood be used for bathroom vanities?

 A: Yes, but with caution.
 Reclaimed wood adds character and eco-friendliness but needs thorough inspection for structural integrity.
-Sustainable options like bamboo or plantation-grown hardwoods work well when sourced from quality suppliers.
+Sustainable, plantation-grown hardwoods like mango and mindi work well when sourced from quality suppliers.

 Q: Are some wood types harder to work with or costlier to customize?